 - 8.3.10 Without continuous security posture evaluation, credentials will need to be rotated every three months.

 - 22.214.171.124 Furthermore, if the agent’s credentials are managed by your customer, it is your responsibility to see to it that your customer rotates these credentials every three months, again, unless you can implement a continuous security posture evaluation.

 While compliance tends to be complicated to interpret, the primary goal of PCI 4.0 as it pertains to multi-factor authentication is clear: deploy MFA to everyone.

 This means every individual –agents, vendors, and third parties– will be required to authenticate when accessing a VPN, again to access the CDE, and again for all applications.
 An additional measure was added to clarify that completing an MFA challenge into any system does not mean you can forego authenticating into the others.

 It's crucial for BPOs and their customers to pay close attention to these requirements and to take the necessary steps to ensure they are on track to meet the new compliance standards.
 Failing to comply with these requirements could result in customers churning out, hefty fines, and damages to an organization's reputation.

 Implementing MFA is critical in enhancing cardholder data security and reducing the risk of data breaches and it is paramount for BPOs.
 With Twosense, contact centers will be empowered to deploy secure, PCI-compliant solutions without adding unnecessary friction, which would be extremely challenging to do with traditional MFA.

 Over the next several weeks, the team at Twosense will be doing deep dives into each of the individual requirements listed above and what they mean for BPOs and their customers.
-Stay informed and get real-time access to valuable information that will help your organization prepare for PCI 4.0.
+Stay informed and get real-time access to valuable information to help your organization prepare for PCI 4.0.
 Click the subscribe button now to stay up to date!